korrilamp/SoundSword/EngineeringNotebook11.md

 * User Interface and Menus
 * Program launching/sound file storage

-Within the team wwe are dividing to lead efforts on the development of these components but wee are hoping to continue meeting 2-3 times each week throughout the semester so that as many features as possible can make it into the program.
+Within the team we are dividing to lead efforts on the development of these components but wee are hoping to continue meeting 2-3 times each week throughout the semester so that as many features as possible can make it into the program.